 Paint Kits are also available on Amazon here.

 We choose to go with laminate countertops for our recent kitchen makeover.
-If you select the laminate countertops on the floor at stores like Home Depot or Lowe’s, you will pay a lot less.
+You will pay a lot less if you select the laminate countertops on the floor at stores like Home Depot or Lowe’s.
 We chose this style with a nice curved edge.

 Beware, the curved edge will cost you more when you order these.
 However, if you can deal with the look of what is currently on the floor at your local home store, you will save close to a third of the cost of ordering.

 Plus, it just breaks up the look.
 If you want to start updating your countertops, you can choose one section to put in a butcher block.

 I’m not sure how others think butcher block is the cheapest.
-It ended up being a little more costly for us because we needed a larger size.
-It can cost you less than ordering laminate/granite, of course, but not as cheap as buying the laminate countertop off the floor.
+It was a little more costly for us because we needed a larger size.
+Of course, it can cost you less than ordering laminate/granite, but not as cheap as buying the laminate countertop off the floor.